tt386/tuning-selection/README_REVISION.md

 * The fourth line produces a float which is the measure by which the Resistant population has increased: Following breeding, the differences between the final and initial Resistant distributions is integrated over all space.

-Please note that parameter names may differ from those in the publication.
+Variables names here correspond to those in the paper.
+Variables used in code may deviate.

 ## Directory structure and exectuing code